Adolphe Vorderman

 Adolphe Guillaume Vorderman (12 December 1844 – 15 July 1902) was a Dutch physician and scientist whose study of the link between polished rice and beriberi in the Dutch East Indies in 1897 helped lead to the discovery of vitamins.
 In addition, he was an ornithologist and botanist.
-His great-granddaughter is British television presenter Carol Vorderman.

 Biography

 Vorderman, who was born in The Hague, first travelled to the Dutch East Indies in 1866 as a Naval Medical Officer.
 In 1871 he joined the Civil Health Department, and was stationed at Sumenep on the island of Madura until 1881 when he was transferred to Batavia (now Jakarta).
 From 1890 until his death in Batavia, he served as Chief Inspector of the department.